 • Lock up in the evening and patrol premises at regular intervals

 • Respond to nighttime incidents and action emergency procedures as required – including medical care and fire warden duties

 • Assist with evening entertainments

 • Document recording as per camp protocol eg maintaining document logs and incident report files

 • Report to senior management and liaising with parents as required

 Points to note:

-A member of the Pastoral Care Team will be the designated person with responsibility for issuing medication, dealing with incidents, attending hospital visits etc as and when required.
+The Pastoral Care Team will hold the responsibility for issuing medication, dealing with incidents, attending hospital visits etc as and when required.
 This will include liaising with managers, group leaders, catering staff and other staff on relevant camper issues where appropriate, creating and maintaining accurate paper trails and understanding the needs of campers with food allergies and intolerances.

 Personal requirements / characteristics: